 Suggested reading: Survival Improvised cooking techniques that we should all know

-Soup kitchens, missions, churches and shelters also serve food, but the trick is knowing when to go to these places.
+Soup kitchens, missions, churches, and shelters also serve food, but the trick is knowing when to go to these places.
 Also, you can’t always carry the food back to your campsite because it will attract animals.
 If you can’t keep a campsite and you need to travel a lot, you will need to carry food that is light, portable and small.
 Simple to cook food that will not spoil quickly is what they all target.

-Water sources are fairly easy to come by and many rely just on boiling the water.
+Water sources are reasonably easy to come by and many rely just on boiling the water.
 However, there are those who have a lifestraw type of water filter in their bag to avoid getting sick from consumption.
 They carry one or two water bottles that they fill up every time they find a fountain.

 No matter what life throws at them, they manage to stay strong and find the inner courage to push forward.
 They use common sense and live for each day, hoping that things will get better.
-They try not to focus on the negative and make good use of the homeless survival lessons they’ve learned from others.
+The homeless are trying not to focus on the negative and make good use of the homeless survival lessons they’ve learned from others.
 They can survive for days, weeks or even months on the streets until they get back on their feet.

 Suggested reading: Survivor mind – prepping starts with you!

 During this time of year, don’t ignore the homeless and help them if you can.
-They are the real survivors of our cities and they have to face a harsh reality, a reality in which we can make a difference.
+They are the real survivors of our cities and they have to face a harsh reality.
+A reality in which we can make a difference.
 If you donate clothes, don’t forget about the socks because as I said before, these are vital items that are overlooked by many of those who want to help.